yashpalsharma-tech/enterprise-platform-engineering-journey/interview-notes/README.md

 Q140.
 Why should you avoid using the underlying ALB IP addresses in DNS configuration?

 Q141.
 What is the difference between Active/Passive and Active/Active architectures in Route 53?

+**Amazon S3 Interview Questions**

+Q142.
+What is Amazon S3?

+Q143.
+What is the difference between an S3 bucket and an S3 object?

+Q144.
+Are S3 bucket names globally unique?

+Q145.
+What are the major S3 storage classes?

+Q146.
+What is S3 Standard?

+Q147.
+What is S3 Standard-IA?

+Q148.
+What is the difference between S3 Standard and S3 Standard-IA?

+Q149.
+What is S3 One Zone-IA?

+Q150.
+When would you choose One Zone-IA instead of Standard-IA?

+Q151.
+What is S3 Intelligent-Tiering?

+Q152.
+When should you use S3 Intelligent-Tiering?

+Q153.
+What is S3 Glacier Instant Retrieval?

+Q154.
+What is S3 Glacier Flexible Retrieval?

+Q155.
+What is S3 Glacier Deep Archive?

+Q156.
+What is the difference between Glacier Instant Retrieval, Flexible Retrieval, and Deep Archive?

+Q157.
+Which storage class would you use for long-term compliance records that are almost never accessed?

+Q158.
+What is an S3 Lifecycle Policy?

+Q159.
+How can Lifecycle Policies reduce S3 storage costs?

+Q160.
+What is the difference between S3 Lifecycle Policies and Intelligent-Tiering?

+Q161.
+Can Lifecycle Policies automatically delete objects?

+Q162.
+Can Lifecycle Policies manage noncurrent object versions?

+Q163.
+What is S3 Versioning?

+Q164.
+How does S3 Versioning protect against accidental overwrites?

+Q165.
+What happens when you delete an object from a version-enabled S3 bucket?

+Q166.
+What is an S3 delete marker?

+Q167.
+Can a specific version of an S3 object be permanently deleted?

+Q168.
+What is server-side encryption in S3?

+Q169.
+What is SSE-S3?

+Q170.
+What is SSE-KMS?

+Q171.
+What is SSE-C?

+Q172.
+What is the difference between SSE-S3 and SSE-KMS?

+Q173.
+When would you choose SSE-KMS instead of SSE-S3?

+Q174.
+What is the difference between encryption at rest and encryption in transit?

+Q175.
+What is S3 Block Public Access?

+Q176.
+Why should sensitive S3 buckets have Block Public Access enabled?

+Q177.
+What is an S3 Bucket Policy?

+Q178.
+What is the difference between an IAM Policy and an S3 Bucket Policy?

+Q179.
+How would an EC2 instance securely access a private S3 bucket?

+Q180.
+Why should an EC2 application use an IAM Role instead of storing AWS access keys?

+Q181.
+How would you provide another AWS account read-only access to selected S3 objects?

+Q182.
+What is S3 Cross-Region Replication?

+Q183.
+What is Same-Region Replication?

+Q184.
+What is the difference between CRR and SRR?

+Q185.
+What prerequisite is required for S3 replication regarding Versioning?

+Q186.
+What is S3 durability?

+Q187.
+What is the difference between durability and availability?

+Q188.
+What does 99.999999999% durability mean?

+Q189.
+Can Amazon S3 be used for static website content?

+Q190.
+When would you choose S3 instead of EC2 for a website?

+Q191.
+How would you design a globally distributed static website using Route 53, CloudFront, and S3?

+Q192.
+What is CloudFront Origin Access Control (OAC)?

+Q193.
+How would you keep an S3 origin private while allowing CloudFront access?

+Q194.
+What is an S3 Pre-Signed URL?

+Q195.
+When would you use a Pre-Signed URL?

+Q196.
+How would you provide temporary access to one private S3 object without making the bucket public?

+Q197.
+How would you protect highly sensitive payroll documents stored in S3?

+Q198.
+How would you automatically move S3 objects from Standard to Standard-IA and then Glacier?

+Q199.
+Which storage class would you choose when access patterns are unknown or unpredictable?

+Q200.
+Which Glacier storage class would you choose when archive data requires millisecond retrieval?

+Q201.
+Which Glacier storage class would you choose when retrieval within minutes or hours is acceptable?

+Q202.
+Which Glacier storage class would you choose for very rarely accessed long-term archives where retrieval can take hours?